lud4sec/QuickGuide/CyberresilienceGuide.md

 More private and secure tools: https://privacyguides.org

-This guide from EFF for protesting resume the precautionary measures when in a sensitive palace: https://ssd.eff.org/en/module/attending-protest
+This guide from EFF for protesting resume the precautionary measures when in a sensitive place: https://ssd.eff.org/en/module/attending-protest

 ---